Dirivian/Cool_Projects/README.md

 This repository houses the reports for some of my interesting projects.
 It currently includes :
-* Backgorund separation from video streams using dynamic mode decomposition
+* Background separation from video streams using dynamic mode decomposition
 * Estimating speech from lip dynamics
 * Evolutionary games - Dynamics of cooperation in social dilemmas
 * Exploration of eigenfaces across images